alvaro-escalante/nodejs-design-patterns/exercise_3.2/README.md

 ## Explanation

-On this one I went for a simple recursive function that exists with the callback result when the number runs out.
+On this one I went for a simple recursive function that exits with the callback result when the number runs out.

 Using npm